segmentstream-com/segmentstream-com.github.io/_docs/for-developer/digitaldata.md

 digitalData is a global JavaScript object.
 It must be declared as high as possible in the source code of the site, [before connecting the DigitalDataManager library](/for-developer/snippet).
 This object should be present on every page of the site.

 > Declare the `window.digitalData` object the first time the page loads.
 Do not try to build a system in which the object is created after an AJAX request.
-This decision will worsen the work of your entire marketing infrastructure and make it unmanageable.
+This decision will negatively affect your marketing infrastructure and make it unmanageable.

-### Навигация по странице
+### Page contents
 ------
 <ul class="page-navigation">
   <li><a href="#0">Introduction</a></li>
   <li><a href="#1">How to fill the object</a></li>
 </ul>

-### <a name="0"></a>Введение
+### <a name="0"></a>Introduction
 ------
 Let's analyze the structure of the object in more detail.
 The object consists of other objects and arrays.
 All these objects and arrays must be filled with information in accordance with the standard described in this documentation.